-- Create a new snapshot, scoped to only include plug-ins. - Add a plug-ins to the MIDI/Plug-Ins list, and automatically re-scope the snapshot to include plug-ins. - Remove a plug-in.
+- Create a new snapshot

+- Add a plug-ins to the MIDI/Plug-Ins list, and automatically re-scope the snapshot to include plug-ins.

+- · Remove a plug-in from a snapshot

 Snapshots Containing this Plug-In Lists all currently loaded snapshots referencing the plug-in, in sequential order.
 Choose a snapshot to load it.
 (This menu option is useful for targeting snapshots while editing plug-in racks.)